 A store credit card will often also offer ongoing discounts and offers specific to that retailer.
 For example, the Scene Visa Card allows you to earn rewards points that you can redeem at participating Cineplex Entertainment theatres and partner restaurants.
 If you enjoy dinner and a movie, these Scene points can be very useful.

 Another example is the Canadian Tire Options MasterCard, which turns your points into Canadian Tire Money and offers bonuses and discounts.
-If you frequently shop for things like sporting goods, housewares, hardware, appliances, or automotive tools and accessories (the mega-retailer claims 90% of Canadians live within 15 minutes of a store), or at SportChek and Mark’s, this card can be beneficial.
+If you frequently shop for things like sporting goods, housewares, hardware, appliances, or automotive tools and accessories, or at SportChek and Mark’s, this Canadian Tire credit card can be beneficial.

 Pros: Builds credit